 Street vendors are the cheapest for tasty Mexican cuisine.
 Walk the streets beyond the tourist traps to discover a number of vendors offering home-made tacos, tamales, burritos and ceviché.
 Nothing will cost you more than US $2.

 Medano Beach has a lively atmosphere, and is lined with palapa style restaurants, where you can grab some food and a bucket of beers.
 Here, most people are wandering around in beach wear during the day.

 Cabo Marina is where you'll find Hooters, Johnny Rockets, and Ruth's Chris Steak House – but you can also find places to eat that are exclusive to Cabo.
-With a variety of food on offer, search for desserts, a coffee or sushi, and take a seat at one of the outdoor dining tables – perfect for people watching.
+Take a seat at one of the outdoor dining tables – perfect for people watching.